Acute Inpatient Rehabilitation

 The Brooklyn Methodist Hospital Inpatient Rehabilitation unit provides rehabilitation services for inpatients with a wide range of needs.
 The rehabilitation unit is located within the acute care hospital; as a result, you and your team have access to the hospital’s acute care physicians and a wide variety of specialists who can be consulted on an as-needed basis.

 We offer physical, occupational, speech, and recreation therapy for:

 - Neurological disorders

 - Spinal cord injuries

 - Spine surgery

-- Therapeutic recreational specialists provide treatment and education while offering recreational and other activity-based interventions to address the assessed needs of individuals to recover and maintain physical, cognitive, emotional, and social function, as a means to enhance independent living skills and overall quality of life.
+- Recreation therapy.
+Recreation therapists provide treatment and education and offer recreational opportunities to improve and maintain your physical, cognitive, emotional, and social function.
+They work with you to enhance your independent living skills and overall quality of life.

 Your family and friends are encouraged to visit during your hospital stay, typically during the hours when you are not in a therapy session unless instructed by the therapy team to participate in family training.